 - For the conversion, there may be a one-time fee applicable which you must pay.

-Another important question arises here and that is whether it’s advisable to make the switch or stick to the old system?
+Another important question arises here and that is whether it is advisable to make the switch or stick to the old system?
 At present, the MCLR-linked loans are cheaper making the option of conversion appealing.
 But in the future, there is a possibility of the RBI increasing the rates.
 This will lead to a higher rate of interest on your loan.
-So to find out if the shift is worth it, you need to take into account the fees payable, the tenure remaining and if the new interest rate is beneficial.
+So, to find out if the shift is worth it, you need to take into account the fees payable, the tenure remaining and if the new interest rate is beneficial.
 You can use an EMI calculator to find out the difference in your monthly payments.
 If converting to the MCLR regime means you benefit by 25 basis points or more, and you have a long tenure left, then the shift might be a wise.
 If shifting means only a difference of 10 basis points or less, and you have a short-term left on your loan, it would be better to stay with the basis point regime.

 Effects of MCLR